Set the export options for a predefined export area using the Export Options panel.

 Mode—with Selection enabled, the export options can be modified for the selected export area to be different from the default export option settings; Defaults, when enabled, sets the default export options for new slices.

-Preset—sets predefined export options for a range of common file formats, color modes, and bit depths.
+Preset—sets predefined export options for a range of common file formats, colour modes, and bit depths.
 Select from the pop-up menu.

 File format—sets the graphics format for the exported image.
 Select from the pop-up menu.